 North Carolina Pre-Kindergarten (NC Pre-K) is a state-funded, community-based pre-kindergarten program designed to provide 4-year-old children, who may not otherwise be served, with a valuable educational experience for 6.5 hours per day.
-Children must be 4 years old on or before August 31, 2014 in order to be eligible, and must meet income qualifications.
+Children must be 4 years old on or before August 31 of the program year in order to be eligible, and must meet income qualifications.

 Children with identified disabilities and children with other documented risk factors may also be eligible.
 All families, including military families, are encouraged to apply.